oelmekki/kix/README.markdown

 node server_side/lib/app.js
 ```

-Point your browser to the index.html page (should be behind a real server, to prevent
+Point your browser to the index.html file in client_side/ directory (should be behind a real server, to prevent
 crossorigin errors).

 Enjoy (well, not much, right now).